baharev/sdopt-tearing/docs/index.rst

 **After the BLT decomposition, some of the edges are torn within each SCC to make the SCC acyclic.** Greedy heuristics, for example `variants of Cellier's heuristic <http://dx.doi.org/10.1145/2666202.2666204>`_, are used to identify a tear set with small cardinality.
-The elimination order can be obtained by topological sorting.

 .. figure:: ./pics/ClassicTearing.png
-   :alt: Spiked form, obtained with classic tearing.
+   :alt: Spiked form, obtained with tearing as seen in Modelica tools
    :align: center
    :scale: 50%

-   Spiked form, obtained with classic tearing
+   Spiked form, obtained with tearing as seen in Modelica tools

-The spiked form in the above picture was obtained with this classic way of tearing.
+The spiked form in the above picture was obtained with this way of tearing.
 The blue lines partition the matrix along the SCCs.
 For our running example, the BLT decomposition gives one large block, significantly larger than the largest one obtained by partitioning along the equipment boundaries, see at the :ref:`natural block structure <natural-block-structure>`.
-This is not surprising, as the example is a distillation column: The size of the largest block that the BLT decomposition gives grows linearly with the size of the column.
+This is not surprising, as the example is a distillation column: The size of the largest block yielded by the BLT decomposition grows linearly with the size of the column.
 For a realistic column, this can become problematic, whereas the size of the largest block does not change with the size of the column if the natural block structure is used for partitioning.